Reducing the eTMF complexity for Sponsors

 • does not need to be adopted by the CROs and Sponsors.

 Based on the summary above no CRO and no Sponsor is bound to use a specific structure of an eTMF.
-There is no need that CROs and Sponsors use the standardized taxonomy, metadata, reference definition, standard nomenclature.
-Its s a good will to use the eTMF reference model.
+There is no need that CROs and Sponsors use the standardized taxonomy, metadata, reference definition, or standard nomenclature.
+It’s a goodwill to use the eTMF reference model.

 Consequences